 To be eligible for early administrative termination of probation, the judge will usually require that the Defendant avoid any violations and the offender pays all court costs and fines in full.

-The probation department will close the case if the Defendant meets all of the conditions.
-Also, administrative probation termination can take place without a court hearing.
+The probation department will close the case if the Defendant meets all the sentence conditions.
+Also, the probation department or the probation judge will terminate administrative probation, often without a court hearing.

-A motion to terminate probation can be filed when a Defendant is within one to two years of the completion of their probation sentence.
+A lawyer can file a Motion to Terminate Probation when a Defendant is within one to two years of the completion of their probation sentence.
 In most counties, the court will schedule a hearing on the motion within three to four months of the filing date.

 Notably, the probation judge will be more likely to grant early probation termination under the following circumstances: